lvzhanhe/Terminal---Mac-Guides/README.md

 # Terminal---Mac-Guides
-Every thing you want to know about terminal on mac.
+Everything you want to know about terminal on mac.